radian-software/straight.el/README.md

   allows you full flexibility on how the links are made; see the docstring of `straight-expand-files-directive` for the full details.

+* `:flavor`

+  If this is non-nil, then it changes the interpretation of the `:files` directive for compatibility with an existing upstream recipe source.
+See the docstring of `straight-expand-files-directive` for details.

 * `:no-build`

   If this is non-nil, then it causes the build step to be skipped